 In the early days of alpine ski racing, athletes competed in only two events: downhill and slalom.
 Giant slalom was added in 1950 and super G in 1983.
 Downhill and super G are generally grouped together as "speed" events, with slalom and giant slalom grouped as "technical" events.
-Masters racers compete primarily in technical events but also have opportunities to race in speed events throughout the season.
+Masters racers have opportunities to race in both technical and speed events throughout the season.
 All race courses must meet strict standards established and monitored by officials of the FIS and U.S. Ski & Snowboard.